List of Atlanta Braves seasons: Record by decade

 These statistics are from Baseball-Reference.com's Atlanta Braves History & Encyclopedia, and are current as of October 2, 2024.
 These statistics do not include post-season play or the seasons from 1871 through 1875.

+Postseason record by year

+The Braves have reached the postseason thirty-one times in their history, with the first being in 1914 and the most recent being in 2026.